 Preventive maintenance of the controller is not required.
-After it is determined that the controller has failed, the controller PW board should be removed and replaced with an idential PW board.
-Failure should be located by removing and replacing each PW board with an identical problem-free board until the failed card is located.
-For removal and replacement of the card, refer to Section 3 of this manual.
-After replacement, a diagnostic check should be run. . .
+After it is determined that the controller has failed, remove and replace each PW board by an identical problem-free board until the failed card is located.
+Refer to Section 3.
+After replacement, a diagnostic check should be run.